 10:12 How does personalised evidence support CAE’s authentic assessments?

 13:52 How a broad range of institutions use authentic assessments

-Click on the links below to view on our Channel Edalex YouTube channel - Subscribe to receive updates on new videos:
+Click on the videos below to view or watch on our Channel Edalex YouTube channel – Subscribe to receive updates on new videos: